simp-lee/SwiftCache/README.md

 package main

 import (
 	"github.com/simp-lee/swiftcache"
+	"hash/fnv"
 	"time"
 )

 func main() {
 	cacheConfig := swiftcache.CacheConfig{
 		SegmentCount:      1024,            // Customize the number of segments
 		MaxCacheSize:      5000,            // Set the maximum cache size
 		DefaultExpiration: 5 * time.Minute, // Default expiration time
-        EvictionPolicy: "LRU", // Set the eviction policy }
+		EvictionPolicy:    "LRU",           // Set the eviction policy
+		HashFunc:          fnv.New32,       // Use FNV-1 32-bit hash function
+	}

 	// Initialize the cache with custom settings c, _ := swiftcache.NewCache(cacheConfig)

 	// Use the cache with the configured settings
 	// ...
 }
 ```

 ## How it works